THE STORY OF A LIFE SPENT IN THE SERVICE OF HUMANITY

 • Psychopathology in open and closed care.

-• Diagnosis aetiology, admission criteria, education and therapy concepts and assessment of success.
+• Diagnosis aetiology, admission criteria, education and therapy concepts, and assessment of success.

 • the relationship between psychology, pedagogy, special education, and psychotherapy in home education.